brakespear/rsa-facial_recognition/README.md

 ### Welcome to the rsa-face_recognition package
-Most of this package is identical to the one found here http://wiki.ros.org/face_recognition As such this document only descibes the additional face_finder code.
+Most of this package is identical to the one found here http://wiki.ros.org/face_recognition As such this document only describes the additional face_finder code.
 Details on how to setup the facial recognition and train faces etc is on the ROS wiki.

 ## Installation
 This instalation process is for **catkin**